kritagya321/kritagya321/README.md

 - **Backend development** with focus on performance & scalability
 - **AI/ML** systems and data analytics

-I thrive in teams where engineering excellence, security, and system reliability are paramount.
+I thrive in teams where engineering excellence, security, and system reliability are paramount, and where mentorship, curiosity, and thoughtful collaboration drive innovation.

 ---